A Full Spectrum of Light.

-A full spectrum grow light provides the optimal light needed for turfgrass to fully photosynthesise and recover from wear in shade areas.
-By using full spectrum grow lights you are able to grow turfgrass from seedlings to full maturity.
+A full spectrum turf grow light provides the pefect mix of light that turf needs to fully photosynthesise and recover from wear in shade areas.
+If you use full spectrum grow lights you are able to grow turf grass from seedlings to full maturity.

 Questions